genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 <zero-dropdown-menu></zero-dropdown-menu>
 ```

-### 2. Write de codeblock which will create the subitems
+### 2. Write the codeblock that will create the subitems.
+In this example, menu item 3 has a submenu, which itself has two further submenus.

 ```ts
 const zeroDropdownMenu = document.querySelector('zero-dropdown-menu');